georgedoescode/pixeloncanvas/content/sketches/egg/index.md

 date: 2019-07-14
 ---

-Draw a wonky circle, sometimes mess it up a bit with a stray point here and there.
+Draw a wonky circle, sometimes mess it up a bit with a stray point here and there

-Draw another wonky circle, this time a bit smaller.
+Draw another wonky circle, this time a bit smaller

 **Repeat!**